BasicComputation/x64-lecture/B02 - EXE file format.md

 # EXE file format
 A EXE file is divided into sections.
 The first section is the format, and size is in hexadecimal 400h. <br>
 The file format is called Portable Exectuable.
+(DLLs use the same format)

 Common sections are
 - .code - also refered to as .text, is for instructions